KxSystems/docs/docs/ml/toolkit/xval.md

 # <i class="fa fa-share-alt"></i> Cross Validation Procedures

-The `.ml.xval` namespace contains functions used for the application of various cross-validation procedures, these offer the ability to test how robust/stable a model is to changes in the volume of data being interrogated or the subsets of data being used in validation procedures.
+The `.ml.xval` namespace contains functions used for the application of various cross-validation procedures through embedPy and kdb+.
+These offer the ability to test how robust/stable a model is to changes in the volume of data being interrogated or the subsets of data being used in validation procedures.

 <i class="fab fa-github"></i>
 [KxSystems/ml/xval/](https://github.com/kxsystems/ml/tree/master/xval)